akhilar97-raw/projectRawDemo/README.md

 # 🍽️ TAG Restaurant Website

-A simple and elegant restaurant website built using **HTML & CSS**.
+A simple and elegant restaurant website built using **HTML & CSS* and very basic.
 This project showcases a landing page and a menu page with visually appealing food items.

 ---